ehrlinger/ggRandomForests/README.md

 We have chosen to use the ggplot2 package for our graphics, as it allows the user to easily modify the graphic output in an intuitive manner.

 We include a series of functions for working  with rfsrc objects:
-* ggRFsrc Prediction results from the randomForest[SRC] object
+* gg_rfsrc Prediction results from the randomForest[SRC] object
-* ggError randomForest[SRC] convergence as OOB error rate stability
+* gg_error randomForest[SRC] convergence as OOB error rate stability
-* ggROC Receiver Operator Charactertic curves for classification forests
+* gg_roc Receiver Operator Charactertic curves for classification forests
-* ggVimp Variable importance ranking for variable selection
+* gg_vimp Variable importance ranking for variable selection
-* ggMinimalDepth Minimal Depth ranking variable selection
+* gg_minimal_depth Minimal Depth ranking variable selection
+* gg_minimal_vimp Minimal depth vs VIMP camparison by variable rank
-* ggVariable marginal variable dependence
+* gg_variable marginal variable dependence
-* ggPartial partial variable dependence
+* gg_partial partial variable dependence
-* ggInteractions Reporting minimal depth based variable interactions
+* gg_interaction Reporting minimal depth based variable interactions

 We use the S3 object model to provide plot methods each of these objects.